 Vacancy, Community Representative

-- Diane Marble, Interim Director of FaCIT, ex officio and non-voting
+- Diane Marble, Interim Director, Center for Excellence in Teaching and Learning, ex officio and non-voting

-- Travus Burton, (FaCIT), Coordinator of Academic Service-Learning), ex officio and non-voting
+- Travus Burton, (Center for Excellence in Teaching and Learning), Coordinator of Academic Service-Learning), ex officio and non-voting